mesmalif/Practical_Machine_learning/readme.md

 Please watch my [Youtube video](https://www.youtube.com/watch?v=qNDcPUeCEPI) regarding isolation forest [here.](https://www.youtube.com/watch?v=qNDcPUeCEPI)

-## 2- K Nearest Neighbors:
+## 2- K Nearest Neighbors (KNN):
-is an algorithm that can be used in both supervised and unsupervised approachs.
+KNN is an algorithm that can be used in both supervised and unsupervised approachs.

 [In this video,](https://www.youtube.com/watch?v=RwmttGrJs08) I am explaining how unsupervised KNN can be applied in anomaly detection problems [(click here for the video).](https://www.youtube.com/watch?v=RwmttGrJs08)